Weifang Shandong, China Travel Guide

 Lunch service is approximately 11:30 AM to 2:00 PM.
 Dinner service is approximately 5:1:30 PM to 9:00 PM.
 Local eateries and street food stalls may hold more varied hours.

-China has several major public holidays that affect business hours, increase crowds, and impact transportation.
+China has a number of major public holidays that affect business hours, increase crowds, and impact transportation.
 Plan well in advance.

-Avoid travel during Chinese National Day (early October) and Chinese New Year.
-These periods bring massive domestic travel and significant crowds.
+Avoid travel during Chinese National Day (early October) and Of chinese origin New Year.
+These periods bring massive domestic travel plus major crowds.
 Consider Compensair for flight disruptions.

 A simple nod or slight bow shows politeness.
 Handshakes are common, especially in formal settings.
 Addressing people by title and surname shows respect.